 Preheat oven to 375 degrees.
 Grease a 9 inch springform pan.
 Using a double boiler or microwave heat the butter and melt in the chocolate.
 Set aside.
 Beat sugar and eggs with hand mixer on high until doubled in volume.
 In a separate bowl combine salt, meal/flour and cocoa.
 Stir the vanilla into the cooled butter mixture and combine with the eggs.
 Mix dry and wet.
 Pour into pan.
 Place cake in oven and set timer for 30 minutes.
 After 5 minutes has passed, reduce heat to 350 degrees.
 Check at 30 minutes, the top should be forming a crust and the middle slightly wobbly, will set as cools.
 Let cool for 2-3 hours before releasing the sides of pan.
 Sift with icing sugar before slicing.
 Serve warm with vanilla or coconut ice cream.

 Sundays often start around here with these high-protein pancakes.
 Full of oats, egg, cinnamon and fruit they keep us full long past lunch.
-My dream Sunday starts with these pancakes and ends with a clean house, full fridge and glass of red wine sipped curled up on the couch.
+My dream Sunday starts with these pancakes and ends with a clean house, full fridge and cup of peppermint tea sipped curled up on the couch.
 Between those two events, there’s a lot of room to slow down and feel joy.
 This recipe has actually been taped to the inside of my kitchen cupboard for years.
 It even moved into our new house with us.
 Tattered and taped and all.
 It’s a winner.
 Hope you enjoy them.
 Makes four pancakes.

 1/2 cup oats

-1/2 flour or gluten-free flour
+1/2 flour or gluten-free all purpose flour

 1 tablespoon sugar